julianbrowne/apache-anywhere/readme.md

 The problem is the web servers they spawn don't always represent the actual web server you might use in production, so they don't support, for example, ``.htaccess`` files.

-Cue apache-anywhere, which start a fully functional Apache server wherever you want on whatever port you want, as many times as you want.
+Cue apache-anywhere, which starts a fully functional Apache server wherever you want, on whatever port you want, as many times as you want.

 Got a directory full of html, javascript and css files with cgi scripts and htacces controls?
 Just fire up apache-anywhere.

 It's like Apache, but Anywhere.

 ## Dependencies

+-   Written and tested on a Mac (could be updated for any *nix)
--   Apache
+-   Apache 2
--   A bash shell to run commands in
+-   A bash shell

 ## Installation